NVC Proposed Project Grants

 (no exceptions made)

-Proposals are now being evaluated for the 2013-2014 academic year in support of a broad range of NVC staff activities that expand student learning experiences at NVC, advance NVC’s Student Learning Outcomes and Institutional Learning Outcomes, and/or improve the physical campus at NVC or its Upper Valley Campus.
+Proposals are now being accepted for Round 1 of the 2014-2015 academic year for projects that support a broad range of NVC staff activities that expand student learning experiences at NVC, advance NVC’s Student Learning Outcomes and Institutional Learning Outcomes, and/or improve the physical campus at NVC or its Upper Valley Campus.

 Regular bi-annual funding rounds will follow